About our group

 - impacts of future climate change

-To foster an interdisciplinary approach to these issues, we work in partnership with the National Centre for Atmospheric Science (NCAS), and collaborate closely with colleagues from accross the University of Reading (e.g., the Energy Group, and the Walker Institute).
+To foster an interdisciplinary approach to these issues, we work in partnership with the National Centre for Atmospheric Science (NCAS), and collaborate closely with colleagues from accross the University of Reading (e.g., the Energy and Environmental Engineering Research Group, and the Walker Institute).
 We also work with a range of industrial and government partners.